Bira/octopus-carnival/_drafts/hells-rebels-3-part-3.md

 single guest in the house.

-PCs should carefully manage their masque points, with some of the party making an effor to mingle and gain more while the rest spend them on exploration actions.
+PCs should carefully manage their masque points, with some of the party making an effort to mingle and gain more while the rest spend them on exploration actions.
 It's important that the minglers manage to maintain the point total above 0, and that the explorers avoid raising a general alarm.
 Either of these things will cause Crizmerkis to spring the trap immediately.